 Restricted Stock Awards.
 Each restricted stock award agreement will be in the form and contain such terms and conditions as the Committee deems appropriate.
 Unless otherwise provided in the award agreement, we will hold certificates or, if not certificated, other indicia representing the restricted shares, until the restrictions lapse.
 Restricted shares not yet vested shall be forfeited upon termination of the recipient's employment unless otherwise set forth in the award agreement or determined by the Committee or unless we have a contingent contractual obligation to provide for accelerated vesting, whereupon we shall have the maximum contractual time for determining whether such contingency will occur before termination.
 Recognizing that awards under the 2019 Equity Plan are intended to replace awards under the Transaction Bonus Plan, our board of directors has determined that the terms of awards to be granted under the 2019 Equity Plan shall, in general, match the terms of awards previously granted under the Transaction Bonus Plan.
-Restricted shares granted under the 2019 Equity Plan shall vest in substantially equal installments on the 6th, 12th, 18th and 24th monthly anniversary of an "Initial Public Offering", which is defined as the closing of the first firm commitment underwritten public offering of our common stock registered pursuant to an effective registration statement under the Securities Act (other than a registration statement relating solely to the sale of securities to our employees or a registration relating solely to a Securities and Exchange Commission Rule 145 transaction) and which is expected to be the offering of shares of our common stock pursuant to the registration statement of which this prospectus forms a part, or, if earlier, upon a change in control, subject to continued service.
-Notwithstanding the foregoing, in the event a participant's service is terminated due to an "involuntary termination", which is generally defined as a termination by us without "cause", a resignation by the participant for "good reason" or the participant's death or disability, then, if an Initial Public Offering has already occurred, all of such participant's shares shall immediately vest, and if an Initial Public Offering has not occurred, all of such participant's shares will vest on the occurrence of an Initial Public Offering or, if earlier, upon a change in control.
-In the event of a forfeiture of shares granted under the 2019 Equity Plan or in the event that, upon an Initial Public Offering, there are unallocated shares under the 2019 Equity Plan, such shares are automatically reallocated to other participants in proportion to the number of shares covered by outstanding awards that each such participant holds.
+Restricted shares granted under the 2019 Equity

+Plan shall vest in substantially equal installments on February 1, 2020, June 14, 2020, December 14, 2020 and June 14, 2021.
+Notwithstanding the foregoing, in the event a participant's service is terminated due to an "involuntary termination", which is generally defined as a termination by us without "cause", a resignation by the participant for "good reason" or the participant's death or disability, then all of such participant's unvested restricted shares shall vest on the date of such involuntary termination unless, within three business days of such termination, (1) the board of directors unanimously determines that such vesting shall not occur and (2) participants holding restricted share awards covering at least 70% of the restricted shares issued and outstanding under the 2019 Equity Plan determine that such vesting shall not occur.
+In the event of a forfeiture of shares granted under the 2019 Equity Plan, such shares are automatically reallocated to other participants in proportion to the number of shares covered by outstanding awards that each such participant holds.